smittytone/DS3234/README.md

 This method takes imp-standard date and time values (as per the Squirrel *date()* function) and writes them to the DS3234.

+### setCurrentDateAndTime()

+This method writes the current date and time, as taken from the imp’s own battery-less RTC, to the DS3234.

-### getDateAndTime()
+### getDateAndTime(*dateFormat*)

-This method reads back the current date and time from the DS3234 and returns them as an array of values in the following order: seconds, minutes, hour, day of the week, day, month, year.
+This method reads back the current date and time from the DS3234 and returns them.
+If the value passed into *dateFormat* is `true`, the date and time are returned as a table that matches the one returned by Squirrel’s *date()* function, otherwise the method returns an array of values in the following order: seconds, minutes, hour, day of the week, day, month, year. *dateFormat* defaults to `false` for backwards compatibility.

 ## License